How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Instead of smoking a full preroll at the end of the day, you might only take a couple of hits from a bowl.
 You could even try microdosing

-Again, reducing the amount of cannabis you consume may not be possible for certain medical marijuana patients who use specific dosages to treat medical conditions.
-If you are a med patient looking to reduce your THC tolerance, consult with your physician before making any changes to your recommended dose.
+Again, reducing the amount of cannabis you consume may not be possible for certain medical cannabis patients who use specific dosages to treat medical conditions.
+If you are a medical cannabis patient looking to reduce your THC tolerance, consult with your physician before making any changes to your recommended dose.

-Another thing you can try is switching to marijuana products with a much higher CBD-to-THC ratio than you typically use.
+Another thing you can try is switching to cannabis products with a much higher CBD-to-THC ratio than you typically use.

 Many dispensaries offer patients a range of products rich in CBD that place a smaller emphasis on their THC content.
-Of course, CBD does not produce the same effects as THC, but the right ratio can give you the desired results while simultaneously helping lower your cannabis tolerance.
+Of course, CBD does not produce the same effects as THC, but the proper ratio may give you the desired results while simultaneously helping lower your cannabis tolerance.

 Switch Cannabis Strains

-If you're the kind of marijuana connoisseur that tends to only purchase one specific strain of cannabis, try incorporating other strains or products into your routine.
-Every cannabis strain is unique: each offers varying levels of CBD and THC, as well as other cannabinoids and terpenes, that can change how the strain interacts with your body.
+If you're the kind of cannabis connoisseur who tends only to purchase one specific strain of cannabis, try incorporating other strains or products into your routine.
+Every cannabis strain is unique: each offers varying levels of cannabinoids, as well as terpenes, that may change how the strain interacts with your body.

-While it won’t be as effective as taking a T break or reducing your use, trying different strains can help you lower your weed tolerance without completely stopping using marijuana.
+While it won’t be as effective as taking a T break or reducing your use, trying different strains can help you combat building a tolerance without completely stopping using cannabis.

 Try Consuming Different Kinds of Cannabis Products

-While it all may be marijuana, different consumption methods will uniquely affect your tolerance.
+While it all may be cannabis, different consumption methods will uniquely affect your tolerance.

 The Complete Guide to Medical Cannabis for Sleep Troubles